 Unfortunately, no consumer can completely protect themselves from the sophisticated tactics identity thieves use to get their hands on sensitive personal and financial information.
-That’s why information that helps raise awareness about identity theft is important because being a victim of identity theft can be financially and emotionally devastating.
+That’s why information that helps raise awareness about identity theft is important.

 According to the Federal Trade Commission (FTC), the following are factors to consider when it comes to identity theft protection: